Tetsu – New Menu, New Surprises

 Cheese Katsu roll (breaded pork roll with cheese, carrot & asparagus)

-The unusual marriage of pork, melted cheese, carrot and asparagus form the basis for these colorful rolls.
+The unusual marriage of pork, melted cheese, carrot and asparagus form the basis for these colourful rolls.
 This is one of the few items that I find less impressive.
 The cheese doesn’t seem to add much.
 On the whole, I feel that the mishmash combination of ingredients just does not gel.

 Hire Katsu Sando (breaded pork loin sandwich)